putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 His training told him to obey his Imperial officers, unquestioned.

 “I read and acknowledge, QX-16392.
 Channel is locked open.
 Have fix on location.
+Are Squad other squad members in visual range?
 Over.”

 The commotion from the commlink and the lieutenant yelling orders made the creatures surrounding him stop and look in his direction.
 He didn’t care.
 At least they weren’t stacking wood under him for the moment.